YenWenWang/NSFInvasion2022/Linux/Intro.markdown

 </details>
 <br/>

+You might find that some of the "files" are directories.
+But how to tell which one is which?
+Look at the first column of your `ls -l` results.
+If it starts with a `d`, it's a directory!
+Other options include using tab completion (my personal go to), or `ls -p`, if there's a `/` after the name, that's a directory.

-What's in `directory"X"`, where X can be anything?
+Now, what's in `directory"X"`, where X can be anything?
 <details>
   <summary><b><u>Hint</u></b></summary>
   <pre>ls directory*  </pre>